-For example, you have less room on your Twitter and Instagram profiles “about” sections that you do on platforms like Facebook and LinkedIn.
+For example, you have less room on your Twitter/X and Instagram profiles’ “about” sections than you do on platforms like Facebook and LinkedIn.
 It should be thorough enough to explain your company but short enough not to exceed each platform’s character limit.

 3. Analyze your performance metrics

-Here’s the tricky part — the first tricky part, that is.
-Gathering the metrics for each platform can give you helpful insight into how your audience is responding to your social media content.
-You can see which posts resonate most so you can know what to post more of on your respective timelines.
+Gather the key metrics for each platform to help give you insight into how your audience is responding to your social media content.

 4. Deep dive into your audience

 You should also look at how fast each of your accounts is growing, then drill down further into why that might be.
 Maybe you’re interacting or posting more on some platforms than others.

 Try to keep an open mind when it comes to this data.
 You may think you know your target audiences, but user behavior on social media can surprise you.

 5. Examine your publishing strategy

-If you use a scheduling tool, you can go into the tool and count up or download a spreadsheet showing all of your posts for the specified time period then divide by number of days.
-Alternatively, you can manually count them on each platform, then divide by the number of days.
+If you use a scheduling tool, you can count up or download a spreadsheet showing all of your social posts for the specified time period, then divide by the number of days.
+Alternatively, you can manually count them on each platform, and then divide them by the number of days.

 Once you’ve got your figures, see how they compare.
 When it comes to the platform you see the most engagement on, are you posting more or less than on others?
 Some scheduling tools can even tell you the best average times to post each week.